slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
 -- Thomas Beshere, Jr.*

+> *"Failure is the condiment that gives success its flavour."
+-- Truman Capote*

+> *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
+We have no scar to show for happiness.
+We learn so little from peace."
+-- Chuck Palahniuk*

-### On regrets
+### On scars

 > *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
 -- George Bernard Shaw*

-Be gentle first with yourself.
 Don’t punish yourself for failing.
 Failing is learning.

 You are more than your mistakes.
-Your past mistakes are meant to guide you, not to define you.
-Don’t ever regret anything because regretting means wanting to forget every moment.
-Every moment is what makes you who you are today.
+Past mistakes are meant to guide you, not to define you.

 > *"Sorrow is better than fear.
 Fear is a journey, a terrible journey.
 But, sorrow is at least an arriving."
 -- Alan Paton*